jamcgee/jamcgee.github.io/content/article/2021/01/portable-sockets-basics.md

 The first are the generic descriptor functions functions [`readv`](https://www.freebsd.org/cgi/man.cgi?query=readv&sektion=2) and [`writev`](https://www.freebsd.org/cgi/man.cgi?query=writev&sektion=2).
 Imported from `<sys/uio.h>`, they work on descriptors of all types and use an array of type `struct iovec` to enumerate the associated buffers.
 The socket-specific equivalents are [`recvmsg`](https://www.freebsd.org/cgi/man.cgi?query=recvmsg&sektion=2) and [`sendmsg`](https://www.freebsd.org/cgi/man.cgi?query=sendmsg&sektion=2).
-These extend `readv` and `writev`, not just in supporting the flags register, but by exchanging other bits of sideband information such as file descriptors in the case of Unix domain sockets.
+These extend `readv` and `writev`, not just in supporting the flags argument, but by exchanging other bits of sideband information such as file descriptors in the case of Unix domain sockets.

 Under Windows, the situation is more complicated.
 The vectored equivalents to the generic descriptor functions, [`ReadFileScatter`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-readfilescatter) and [`WriteFileGather`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-writefilegather), are exclusive to file handles and will not function with sockets or pipes.